WoundedPixels/learning-modern-javascript-book/chapter1.md

 [MDN on Primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)

-## Complex Data Types
+## Holding Complex Data
-TBD
+To this point we have discussed simple and independent chunks of data.
+JavaScript allows you to combine related data into arbitrarily complicated structures.

 ## Holding Data (More of the Story)
-Of course you need a way to hold data.
+At the top of this chapter we blithely started using const with no explanation or justification.
+No we know enough to dig a little deeper.

 Modern JavaScript takes a firm different stance on holding data - most data is not allowed to change.
 This takes two forms, constant assignment to immutable primitives and constant assignment to mutable complex things.

 > It is so not as bad as it sounds...
 Maybe just ignore my words and take a look at the examples.
 Then come back to the words.